fbpx

 Don’t ever forget that a small group of thoughtful people can change the world, it’s the only thing that ever has – Aaron Sorkin.

-Let’s work together to shift the paradigm of neurodiversity, sexuality and gender so that our children can safely thrive in this world as themselves.
+Let’s work together to shift the paradigm of neurodiversity, sexuality and gender so that our children (and we) can safely thrive in this world as themselves.

 T x